 Making money on a mobile app may be quite profitable if organized properly.
-In the annual end-of-year-report, App Annie called 2017 a monumental year in the app economy with global app downloads reaching 175 billion and consumer expenditures mounting to $86 billion.
+According to Statista, in 2023, the annual global app downloads are expected to reach 299 billion, marking a substantial increase from the approximately 247 billion app downloads worldwide in 2020.
 Of course, the rate of individual success depends on one’s knowledge of how to squeeze to the max from a mobile product.

 The potential of mobile apps in achieving revenues is based on the ability of adding exclusive and useful functions together with intuitive navigation and interactivity.
 In our previous publications, we reviewed different ways of mobile app monetization and gave recommendations on what monetization model it is better to choose in 2018.
-This time, let’s pay more attention to the nuances of in-app billing for Android.
+This time, let’s explore the nuances of in-app purchase Android tutorial.

 The 3 major types of in-app haul include consumables (products that can be used only once, like health points or virtual money), non-consumables (features bought for permanent use: app without ads and so on) and subscriptions (unlocking some functions for a defined time period).

 Android in-app purchases are best for habitually used apps.
 Most often they are used in games, but they may be also successfully applied to online stores, corporate messengers, photostocks, music and traveling apps and so on.
 In general, it is our opinion that this way of monetization is still underestimated by businesses.

 The very first thing worth consideration is the platform you are going to deploy your application on.
 We highly recommend Android due to its continued market penetration.
 The platform is setting to beat competitors and to become top in mobile app market in the years coming.

 The most common way of Android in-app billing implementation is by following the official tutorial for Android developers.
 The process is also thoroughly described on Github.
 You may choose from a wide stock of libraries, with Checkout and KinApp seemingly most discussed.